domoticz/domoticz/dzVents/documentation/README.md

 	-- flash a light for 3 times
 	device.switchOn().forSec(2).repeatAfterSec(1, 3)

+	-- switch the device on but only if the current state isn't already on: device.switchOn().checkFirst()
+	-- this is a short for:
+	if (device.state == 'Off') then
+		devices.switchOn()
+	end

 ####Options:
  - **afterHour(hours), afterMin(minutes), afterSec(seconds)**: *Function*.
 Activates the command after a certain amount of hours, minutes or seconds.
+ - **checkFirst()**: *Function*.
+Checks if the current state of the device is different then the desired new state.
+If the target state is the same, no command is sent.
+So if you do `mySwitch.switchOn().checkFirst()` then no switch command is sent if the switch is already on.
+This command is only works with switch-like devices.
+Not available with toggle and dim commands either.
  - **forHour(hours), forMin(minutes), forSec(seconds)**: *Function*.
 Activates the command for the duration of a certain amount of hours, minutes or seconds.
 See table below for applicability.
  - **withinHour(hours), withinMin(minutes), withinSec(seconds)**: *Function*.
 Activates the command within a certain period (specified in hours, minutes or second) *randomly*.
 See table below for applicability.
  - **silent()**: *Function*.
 No follow-up events will be triggered: `mySwitch.switchOff().silent()`.